metamath/lamp-guide/docs/index.md

 You're now ready to create a proof.

-**Important**: The id of every hypothesis, as well as the goal, id is a database label.
+**Important**: The label (aka id) of every hypothesis, as well as the goal, is a database label.
-Therefore it *must* be unique in the database.
+Therefore these labels *must* be unique in the context.
-The id cannot match a math symbol token (like `1`), an assertion label, or a label of any other hypotheses.
+The label cannot match a math symbol token (like `1`), an assertion label, or a label of any other hypotheses.
 This is noted in the Metamath book, on the page 114, as it notes that "each label token must be unique, and no label token may match any math symbol token."
 The convention in `set.mm` is for hypotheses to be labelled as the name of the goal + "." + an integer starting from 1.
-Note that the id of individual proof steps (other than the hypotheses and goal) don't have to be unique in the database, because these ids are local to the proof.
+Note that the label of
+individual proof steps (other than the hypotheses and goal) don't have to be unique in the database, because these labels are local to the proof.

 Let's now look at details of some of the more complex dialogues